 We're a relatively new site devoted to the physical, spiritual, medicinal, cultural, and intellectual pleasures of the fermented Italian grape, but always in moderation.
 If you feel like wine has taken over your life and you have become addicted, it would be wise to seek out professional treatment.
 Come visit our site often, what you see is only the beginning.
 Just so you know who we are, we don't pretend to do everything.
 Even if we sometimes love The Beatles, we don't have strawberry wine, we can't dance the dutty wine, and we don't sell beer and liquor, or even wine.
-Our focus is on Italian wine.
+Our focus is on Italian wine, the kind of wine that you enjoy while celebrating, or that you sip when looking for a cleaning service.
 You can find wine related gifts online that you can pair with the Italian wines mentioned on this site.
 Visit our sister site The World Wide Wine for wine around the world.

 Click on any of the blue boxes at the left to display your choices.
 Here are some more ideas.